 - ISBN-10: 0981648444

 This is not a “war” book, even though there is plenty of that as well.
 The book talks about the struggles of veterans which paralleled the struggles of the country.
-The complex relationships of the people, the commanders, and the country are well illustrated in this book.
+The complex relationships of the people, the commanders, such as Major George Patton, and the country are well illustrated in this book.

 When I finished the book I was very impressed with the scope of what it covered and the author’s wonderful effort to cover it.
 You can certainly tell that the author picked a side, but he handles the subtleties gently and elegantly.